starcoinorg/starcoin/kube/manifest/block-permit-key-workflow.md

 so its namespace Secret must remain unmounted until a single Main template signer workload is selected.
 Do not add the Main secret to the shared seed-node pod template.

+Main is a single-writer deployment, not an active/standby signer pair:

+- `starcoin-main-block-permit-signer` must have exactly one replica.
+Its startup command must refuse to run unless `POD_NAME` is `starcoin-main-block-permit-signer-0`.
+- The pool-facing Service must select both the signer application label and `statefulset.kubernetes.io/pod-name: starcoin-main-block-permit-signer-0`.
+  Before routing pool traffic, its EndpointSlice must contain exactly one ready, non-terminating endpoint.
+- Never put multiple Starcoin nodes behind the pool upstream.
+Mining jobs are process-local; a template obtained from one node can be rejected as `TaskMisMatch` or `TaskEmpty` by another node.
+- A warm recovery node may synchronize with no private-key volume, no signer Service label, and no path from the pool.
+It must not be promoted automatically.
+- Normal restart and node rescheduling use the same replica and ReadWriteOnce PVC.
+For manual recovery, first fence the old signer and confirm that the Service has zero endpoints and the old PVC is detached.
+Only then may the key be mounted on the recovery workload.
+Restart every stratum process after the Service again has exactly one ready endpoint so no process-local job survives the cutover.

+Do not test signer failover on Main.
+Exercise restart and adversarial block rejection on Halley; on Main, use read-only preflight checks and fail closed.

 Safe audit commands inspect only metadata: